-The Company does not believe it will need to raise additional funds in order to meet the expenditures required for operating its business.
-However, if the Company's estimates of the costs of undertaking in-depth due diligence and negotiating business combination is less than the actual amount necessary to do so, the Company may have insufficient funds available to operate its business prior to the business combination.
-Moreover, the Company will need to raise additional capital through loans from its Sponsor, officers, directors, or third parties.
-None of the Sponsor, officers or directors are under any obligation to advance funds to, or to invest in, the Company.
-If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of its business plan, and reducing overhead expenses.
+If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction and reducing overhead expenses.
 The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.